Adonxs

+Adam Pavlovčin (/'pʌvlɒvtʃin/ PUV-lov-chin, [ˈpaʋlɔwtʂin], [ˈpavloftʃɪn]; born 13 September 1995), known professionally as Adonxs (/əˈdɒnɪs/ ə-DON-iss; stylised in all caps), is a Slovak singer, best known as the lead singer of the London-based alternative band Pace.
+He released his debut solo studio album Age of Adonxs in 2022, earning him numerous accolades including Album of the Year, Best Male Artist or Best New Artist in Slovakia.
+He represented Czechia in the Eurovision Song Contest 2025 with the song "Kiss Kiss Goodbye", but failed to qualify for the Grand Final.

 Early life

-Born Adam Pavlovčin in Myjava and raised in Senica, Adonxs took an interest in dancing and singing at an early age, encouraged by his older sister.
+Born Adam Pavlovčin in Myjava and raised in Senica, Adonxs took an interest in dancing and singing at an early age, inspired by his older sister.
 Following in her footsteps, he joined a junior dance crew, took singing lessons and began learning the piano.
-In his teenage years, however, he experienced a significant voice change associated with puberty, resulting in him losing his vocal range, with his voice dropping from tenor to basso profondo, the lowest bass.
+However, in his teenage years, he experienced a significant voice change associated with puberty, which caused him to lose his vocal range, with his voice dropping from tenor to basso profondo, the lowest bass.
 As a result, he quit singing.

 Focusing on dancing instead, he performed with professional dance crews and went on to win the Slovak Championship in the IDO street dance disciplines five times in both junior and adult categories.
 When he was fifteen, he moved away from his family to Bratislava to attend C.S.
 Lewis Bilingual High School and took acting classes at an academy located in the New Scene theater.
 At 16, he signed with a modeling agency.

 Subsequently, he rediscovered singing and moved to Prague to be classically trained by renowned opera singer Hana Peckova, whom he credits with expanding his bass vocal range up into his pre-teen tenor.
 He made a living as a freelance artist in Prague for a year before moving to London to pursue a career in music.

-He earned his bachelor's degree in Songwriting and Creative Musicianship at the prestigious British and Irish Modern Music Institute in London, United Kingdom, graduating with first class honours.
+He earned his bachelor's degree in Songwriting and Creative Musicianship at the British and Irish Modern Music Institute in London, United Kingdom, graduating with first class honours.

-Struggling to pay for tuition and living expenses while pursuing a degree, he took jobs preparing espressos, babysitting, teaching music, modeling, and serving up drinks in a gay bar to make ends meet.
+Struggling to pay for tuition and living expenses while pursuing a degree, he took on various jobs, including working as a server at a gay bar, to make ends meet.
 In an interview with Cosmopolitan, he said: "Often times I would finish my night shift at the bar at 3 a.m. and start my singing class at 9 a.m."
-Adonxs, who came out as gay to his parents two weeks after "falling madly in love" with a boy at 18, has described his college years in London as the time of "complete liberation" and "self discovery", with a profound impact on his songwriting, on developing his style and stage persona.
+Adonxs, who came out as gay to his parents two weeks after "falling madly in love" with a boy at 18, has described his university years in London as the time of "complete liberation" and "self discovery", with a profound impact on his songwriting, on developing his style and stage persona.

-At 18, Adonxs wrote his first song "Speechless Boy" and self-released a low budget music video that served as his public coming out.
+At the age of 18, Adonxs wrote his first song "Speechless Boy" and released a low budget music video that served as his public coming out.